Sap: Phloem sap

 Many insects of the order Hemiptera (the half-wings), feed directly on phloem sap, and make it the primary component of their diet.
 Phloem sap is "nutrient-rich compared with many other plant products and generally lacking in toxins and feeding deterrents, [yet] it is consumed as the dominant or sole diet by a very restricted range of animals".
 This apparent paradox is explained by the fact that phloem sap is physiologically extreme in terms of animal digestion, and it is hypothesized that few animals take direct advantage of this because they lack two adaptations that are necessary to enable direct use by animals.
 These include the existence of a very high ratio of non-essential/essential amino acids in phloem sap for which these adapted Hemiptera insects contain symbiotic microorganisms which can then provide them with essential amino acids; and also insect "tolerance of the very high sugar content and osmotic pressure of phloem sap is promoted by their possession in the gut of sucrase-transglucosidase activity, which transforms excess ingested sugar into long-chain oligosaccharides."

 A much larger set of animals do however consume phloem sap by proxy, either "through feeding on the honeydew of phloem-feeding hemipterans.
 Honeydew is physiologically less extreme than phloem sap, with a higher essential/non-essential amino acid ratio and lower osmotic pressure," or by feeding on the biomass of insects that have grown on more direct ingestion of phloem sap.

 Human uses

 Maple syrup is made from reduced sugar maple xylem sap.
 The sap often is harvested from the sugar maple, Acer saccharum.

 In some countries (e.g., Lithuania, Latvia, Estonia, Finland, Belarus, Russia) harvesting the early spring sap of birch trees (so called "birch juice") for human consumption is common practice; the sap can be used fresh or fermented.

 Certain palm tree sap can be used to make palm syrup.
 In the Canary Islands they use the Canary Island date palm while in Chile they use the Chilean wine palm to make their syrup called miel de palma.

+In Australia, manna gum drops a hard sap that can be sucked on.
+Species of wattle also produce gum for chewing or drinking as a cordial.
+The sap of cider gum, which grows in the Tasmanian highlands, has been traditionally used to brew the fermented drink wayalinah.